johncrook-davies/sailing/stilltobecategorised.md

 * Bearing is the direction that one thing (could be anything) from another
 * Draft is the distance from the water line to the bottom of the keel

+* Leigh (or leward) shore is the shore on to which wind is blowing
+* Velocity Made Good (VMG) is the speed at which you are going from one point to another given tacks etc.

 ## Boat dimensions
 * Vertical